situkun123/googlesheet2df/gsheet/__init__.md

 Version history
 ### V 0.1.4
 **new**
-- add method to save downloaded dataframe to pickle file
+- add method to save downloaded dataframe as pickle file

 ### V 0.1.3
 **changes**